Get Matched With Supply Chain Management Programs

 • Communication:

 Supply chain managers need to be able to create documents that explicitly detail their plans for a firm's supply chain.
 They also need to be meticulous when it comes to working with vendors and others.
 After all, one wrong number on an order might result in disaster further down the chain.
-Interpersonal skills are vital to long-term success in supply chain logistics.
+Interpersonal skills are vital to long-term success in supply chain management.

 • Organization: